-- 26. A Covert Human Intelligence Source (CHIS) is a person who establishes or maintains a personal or other relationship with another person for the covert purpose of: - using such relationship to obtain information or to provide access to any information to another person, or - covertly disclosing information obtained by the use of such a relationship or as a result of the existence of such a relationship, - where the relationship is conducted in a manner that is calculated to ensure that one of the parties to the relationship is unaware of its purpose or (in the case of disclosure of information) it is disclosed in a manner that is calculated to ensure that one of the parties to the relationship is unaware of the disclosure in question. - 27.
-A CHIS may be an undercover officer or controlled informant.
-An informant can be considered to be "controlled" where a Council officer is directing the informant's activities or enquiries.
+27.A Covert Human Intelligence Source (CHIS) is a person who establishes or maintains a personal or other relationship with another person for the covert purpose of:

+- using such relationship to obtain information or to provide access to any information to another person, or - covertly disclosing information obtained by the use of such a relationship or as a result of the existence of such a relationship, - where the relationship is conducted in a manner that is calculated to ensure that one of the parties to the relationship is unaware of its purpose or (in the case of disclosure of information) it is disclosed in a manner that is calculated to ensure that one of the parties to the relationship is unaware of the disclosure in question.

+28.A CHIS may be an undercover officer or controlled informant.

-- 28. Other types of informants RIPA does not apply to members of the public who volunteer information as part of their civic duties, or members of staff who report information in accordance with their contract of employment, or under the Council's Whistleblowing Policy. - 29.
-The Council is involved in many of the everyday functions of law enforcement.
-For example, Enforcement Officers might use an informer (CHIS) as part of their enforcement function.
-The Council's Internal Auditors might use an informer to see if there is an abuse of someone's official position, (e.g. stealing money). - 30.
-The Council can only use a CHIS if RIPA procedures are followed.
-The conduct or use of a CHIS requires prior authorisation.
-All authorised officers should consult the Chief Legal Officer for further information regarding procedure prior to authorising a CHIS.
-It will be important for an authorising officer to follow the requirements of Section 29 of RIPA.
-So, for example, the authorising officers' needs to be satisfied that there will be a Handler for the CHIS with day-to-day responsibility for the dealing with the CHIS, and for the CHIS' welfare and security; there also needs to be a separate Controller, with general oversight of the use made of the CHIS. - 31.
-"Test Purchasing" usually involves a council officer or other volunteer, who attempts to buy a product or use a service, where the seller/provider is not authorised in the circumstances to sell the product or provide the service.
-Most usually, this is organised/undertaken by licensing officers.
+29. Other types of informants - RIPA does not apply to members of the public who volunteer information as part of their civic duties, or members of staff who report information in accordance with their contract of employment, or under the Council's Whistleblowing example, Enforcement Officers might use an informer (CHIS) as part of their enforcement function.
+The Council's Internal Auditors might use an informer to see if there is an abuse of someone's official position, (e.g. stealing money).

+Policy.

+30. The Council is involved in many of the everyday functions of law enforcement.
+For

+31. The Council can only use a CHIS if RIPA procedures are followed.
+The conduct or use of a authorising a CHIS.

+CHIS requires prior authorisation.
+All authorised officers should consult the Head of a product or use a service, where the seller/provider is not authorised in the circumstances to sell the product or provide the service.
+Most usually this is organised/undertaken by licensing officers.
 This will not normally require authorisation, as no relationship is established between the test purchaser and the "target" of the operation.
 However, this will be fact sensitive.
 It is recommended that a summary of the proposed operation is written down and a judgment taken and recorded as to whether authorisation is required.
-This should be sent to the Head of Legal Services. - 32.
-The Regulation of Investigatory Powers (Source Records) Regulations 2000 contain mandatory arrangements for using a CHIS.
+This should be sent to the Head of Legal & Democratic Services.

+Legal and Democratic Services for further information regarding procedure prior to mandatory arrangements for using a CHIS.
 Adequate arrangements must be in place to ensure that records are kept which relate to the source and that these records contain particulars of certain matters.
 The particulars are listed below:

+32. "Test Purchasing" usually involves a council officer or other volunteer, who attempts to buy

+33. The Regulation of Investigatory Powers (Source Records) Regulations 2000 contain